-One of the requirements of any quality ESD control program is to minimize the voltage on operators.
+One of the requirements of any quality ESD control program is to minimize the charge (also called voltage) on operators.
 When operators are charged, they can transfer this charge to the product, possibly causing damage or destruction.
-For seated operations, the most effective way to reduce static charging on people is to ground them through the use of a wrist strap and cord.
-When working properly, the wrist strap system (band and coil cord connected to common point ground) can control voltages on people down to 10 volts and less.
+One effective way to reduce static charging on people is to ground them through the use of a wrist strap and coil cord.
+When working properly, the wrist strap system (band and coil cord connected to common point ground) can control voltages on people down to 10 volts and less and limit damage.

 While wrist strap systems are the most common and effective way to minimize voltage on personnel, they are also the ESD control element that is most likely to eventually fail over time.
 A broken wire in the coil cord, a dirty cuff interior, incorrect wearing of the strap (too loose or placed over clothing), and high skin resistance are just a few of many causes of wrist strap failure.
 Should any of the previous examples occur, the resistance between the operator and ground increases, and subsequently, so does voltage.
 Therefore, it is imperative that measures are taken to assure that the operator is properly grounded when wearing a wrist strap.